go101/immutable-value-proposal/README-v9.a.md

 the `:rr` sufix is allowed to follow no-references types.

-A detail related to the `T:rr` notation need to be noted: as long as one result of a function is specified with a read-only role, then the result list part of the function prototype literal must be enclosed in a pair of `()`.
+A detail related to the `T:rr` notation need to be noted: as long as one result of a function is specified with a reader role, then the result list part of the function prototype literal must be enclosed in a pair of `()`.
 For example, the notations `func() (T:rr)` and `func() T:rr` are different.
-The former denotes a result type with specified role, but the latter denotes a function type with specified role (a non-sense role, for function types are no-references types).
+The former denotes a result type with the reader role, but the latter denotes a function type with the reader role (a non-sense role, for function types are no-references types).

 To avoid function declaration splitting problem, a **parameterized role** concept is introduced.